1992 Saskatchewan Roughriders season

 The 1992 Saskatchewan Roughriders season was the 78th season in the club's 82nd year of existence.
-The team finished in 3rd place in the Canadian Football League's West Division with an 9–9 record.
+The team finished in third place in the Canadian Football League's West Division with an 9–9 record.
 The Roughriders qualified for the playoffs, but lost the West Semi-Final game to the Edmonton Eskimos.

+This season, the Roughriders set team records for passing yards in one season (6346), and pass completions in one season (465).
+Both of these ranked second all-time in CFL history for a single season.